winsw/winsw/README.md

 ## Usage

-WinSW is being managed by configuration files: [Main XML configuration file](docs/xml-config-file.md) and [EXE configuration file](docs/exe-config-file.md).
+WinSW is being managed by the [XML configuration file](docs/xml-config-file.md).

 Your renamed *WinSW.exe* binary also accepts the following commands: